csanadm/ChladniProject/README.md

 # ChladniProject
 Fit data from Chladni plots with harmonic curves and plot them.
 For input the code needs a JSON file from such as the one produced with [Automeris WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/).
 It furthermore requires gcc (tested with 5.4), GNU Make (tested with 4.1), ROOT (tested with 6.15), the latter also including the Minuit2 component (for the fitting).
+A new, Python-based version of this is available at [TheWorks GitHub](https://github.com/theworksinstitute/chladni-plates/tree/master/src_MC)

 ## File content
 - [**README.md**](https://github.com/csanadm/ChladniProject/blob/main/README.md): This README file